X7md/x7md/README.md

 ### Hello there 👋

-I'm Hamad Binqali, I'm 18 years old, Full JavaScript Developer.
+I'm Hamad Binqali, I'm 18 years old,

-love coding 💖, and I coding alomst evenyday 🧑🏽‍💻,
+Full JavaScript Developer.
-I can make Modern Website from FrontEnd to BackEnd and dealing with Databases, API, Command Line & Shell Scripting, and so on...
+love coding 💖, and I'm coding almost everyday 🧑🏽‍💻,

-currently I studying Engineering at UQU 📃✏️.
+I can make Modern Website, From FrontEnd to BackEnd and dealing with Databases, API, Command Line & Shell Scripting, and so on... currently I studying Engineering at UQU 📃✏️.

 ## Stuff I familiar with: